 The midwifery endorsement supports Midwifery Council of New Zealand’s elective education and professional activity section of recertification requirements.
-Completion of post graduate study will contribute to Midwifery Council of New Zealand elective education points within the recertification process Completion of 30 credits of postgraduate study enables midwives to gain 40 Midwifery Council points of elective approved continuing education in their Midwifery Council portfolio.
+Completion of post graduate study will contribute to Midwifery Council of New Zealand elective education points within the recertification process.
+Completion of 30 credits of postgraduate study meets the Midwifery Council recertification programme requirements for continuing Midwifery education

-Depending on the selection of modules, graduates who successfully complete the PGDipHlthSocPrac (Midwifery) with a B grade are eligible to apply to Wintec’s 180-point Master of Professional Practice (under development and subject to NZQA approval) or to a New Zealand Master of Midwifery programme.
+Depending on the selection of modules, graduates who successfully complete the PGDipHlthSocPrac (Midwifery) with a B grade are eligible to apply to Wintec’s 180-point Master of Professional Practice.

 Candidates are required to have gained an undergraduate degree in Health, Social Practice or a related discipline.
 Candidates without a relevant undergraduate degree may be able to submit a portfolio to apply for entry on an ad eundum statem basis.